shaloo/gpdocs/docs/source/index.rst

 documentation for your topic of interest.
 You can also use the search function in the top left corner.

-.. note:: GenPipes is sponsored by Canadian Centre for Computational Genomics (C3G).
+.. note:: GenPipes is sponsored by Canadian Center for Computational Genomics (C3G).
           C3G provides bioinformatics analysis and HPC services for the life science research community.
 It has created a distributed innovation node with broad expertise in bioinformatics, providing customized and case-by-case analysis